KhizarAziz/end-end-sentiment-analysis-pipeline/README.md

 curl http://127.0.0.1:5000/10
 ```

-2. As, sentiment prediction requires a paload, therefor cannot be directly accesssed from the browser using URL.
+2. As, sentiment prediction endpoint is post because it requires a payload, therefor cannot be directly accesssed from the browser using URL.
 An alternative is to utilize fastapi docs.
-To use this, you can do the following in your browser and test the service use UI,
+To use this, you can paste the following in your browser and test the service using UI,

 ```plaintext
 http://127.0.0.1:5000/docs